-Surely, it seemed that many fashionable restaurants like this one serve international level of foods.
+Surely, it seemed that many fashionable restaurants like this one serve international levels of food.

-I remember that quite long time ago, a French president (Mitterrand?
-Chirac?) said “English foods are the worst except Finnish”.
+I remember that quite a long time ago, a French president (Mitterrand?
+Chirac?) said “English food is the worst, except for Finnish food”.

-But I cannot help feeling that their dishes are rather superficial compared with the ones of places with long history of food culture like Italy.
+I cannot help feeling that their dishes are rather superficial compared with the food from places with a long history of food culture, like Italy.

-It is very similar feeling with the minimalism rooms of chain hotels.
+It is a very similar feeling with the minimalist rooms in chain hotels.

 Then I realise that the guide books I read are usually written by someone from English-speaking countries and it is their point of view.